 “The CEO understands that if they try to grow, things could fall apart.
-What they’re looking for, and know they should have in place, is a scalable, repeatable revenue ops machine—one that even if they add one, ten, or 50 sales professionals and $1-$100,000 marketing dollars, they can still get an expected output from the sales team.”
+What they’re looking for is a scalable, repeatable revenue ops machine—one that even if they add one, 10, or 50 sales professionals and $1-$100,000 marketing dollars, they can still get an expected output from the sales team.”

 32% of customers will stop doing business with a brand they loved after just one bad experience.
 It’s no understatement, then: Customer experience plays one of the biggest roles in revenue growth.